-Licensed Practical Nurses desiring advanced placement in the Associate Degree Nursing Program are referred to the Admissions Bulletin for the Transition program.
+Licensed Practical Nurses desiring advanced placement in the Associate Degree Nursing program are referred to the Admissions Bulletin for the Transition program.
 This bulletin is updated annually with current admissions requirements for the program.
-It is available at the College website (www.coastalcarolina.edu), or it may be obtained from the Admissions Office located in the Student Center Building.
+It is available at the College website (www.coastalcarolina.edu).